-Klong Chao – inland
+Klong Chao Waterfall – Koh Kood Waterfalls

 King Rama VI visited the waterfall in 1911 and gave it the royal name Anamkok in commemoration of Ong Chiang Lue, a Vietnamese King who took refuge in the Kingdom of Siam during King Rama I’s reign in the late 18th century.

+From there, a left turn takes you past a couple of little restaurants and then Sanchang Bungalows before arriving at the parking area.
+An easy ten minute walk through the forest brings you out at the falls themselves.
 With three tiers and a good plunge pool for cooling off, it is a lovely spot to rest up, but do take drinks and food as there are no kiosks.
-Package tours tend to visit in the afternoon.
+You could leave a small donation if you want in the pot.

-Klong Yai Kee – inland
+Klong Yai Kee Waterfall – Koh Kood Waterfalls

 Like Klong Chao waterfall, entrance is free and there are no drinks or food kiosks.

-Koh Kood Waterfalls – Huang Nam Keaw Waterfall
+Huang Nam Keaw Waterfall – Koh Kood Waterfalls

-Inland off road to Ao Salud
+Inland off road to Ao Salad

-See the directions below on how to get to the ancient trees, with the waterfall straight on after the path to Mayayuk.
+See the directions immediately below on how to get to the ancient trees, with the waterfall straight on after the path to Mayayuk.

 Sai Yai and Mayayuk Ancient Trees